-Pumpkin Pie Greek Yogurt Pancakes: Sponsored by leftover greek yogurt and canned pumpkin from my fridge.
-And the letter P (jump to recipe).
+Pumpkin Pie Greek Yogurt Pancakes: Moist and delicious fall breakfast treat!
+Plus, they’re make-ahead and fridge friendly!
+Sponsored by leftover greek yogurt and canned pumpkin from my fridge.
+And the letter P.

 Sometimes I mix things together that seem like they should work.
 Add a little this and that until an appealing consistency appears, and just go with it.
 In this case, I was hoping the greek yogurt would keep the pancakes moist and add a touch of protein.
 And I wanted the pumpkin and pumpkin pie flavors to sort of cover up the normal greek yogurt tartness.
 Of course, I counted on my ultimate go-to protein pancakes mix – Kodiak Cakes Power Cakes Mix.
 This stuff is incredibly simple (just add water!), but also incredibly versatile.
 You can add pretty much anything to the mix for some incredible pancakes.
 And I’d say these pancakes turned out just right.

 Confession – these are actually more delicious cold.
 AKA perfect for on-the-go.
 You will NOT look silly with this amazing pumpkin colored perfectly round pancake in your hand.
 People will be jealous.

 This recipe makes 7-8 small-ish size pancakes and would be super easy to double.
 Pancake snacks, anyone?
 One of these orange babies brags 8.4 grams of protein.
 I love it.
 All thanks to greek yogurt and Kodiak Cakes.
 If you spot the mix at Costco you should certainly put it in your cart!

 - 5 Make-Ahead Fruit & Greek Yogurt Parfait Ideas to Try for Breakfast